-Keeping up with a household isn't a job you can call in sick to.
+The job of keeping up with a household doesn’t stop when you feel sick.
 The laundry still piles up and the kids still have soccer practice, even when your body tells you to rest.
 But your needs are part of the family's needs, too.

 Rethink Your Approach to Cleaning